IT'S TIME TO FILE YOUR

 - Filing your tax return electronically can speed up the processing of your FAFSA and make funds available in a timely manner.

-- When you file your FAFSA there is a very important process called the IRS Data Retrieval (IDR).
-Electronic tax returns will ensure that IDR is available to you within two weeks of filing your taxes.
-If you use a paper tax return it will take at least 6-8 weeks before IDR is available to you and/or spouse and your parents.
+- When you file your FAFSA there is a very important process called the IRS Data Retrieval Tool.
+Electronic tax returns will ensure that IRS Data Retrieval Tool is available to you within two weeks of filing your taxes.
+If you use a paper tax return it will take at least 6-8 weeks before Data Retrieval Tool is available to you and/or spouse and your parents.

 Note: The financial aid office is no longer permitted to accept federal tax returns for verification purposes.